JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 - in 3D, the status bar is at the very bottom of the Horta application window
 - in 2D, the status bar is at the bottom of the 2D window; the 3D status bar in this case is not accurate, and it does not update
 - in both cases, the `x, y, z` location is given in microns (µm), as a floating-point number

+The screenshot below shows both status bars, with the 3D bar at the bottom and the 2D bar above it.

+{{< imglink src="../images-viewing/status-bars.png" link="../images-viewing/status-bars.png" alt="the 2D and 3D status bars" >}}

 ### Copying location values